EnderallyGolem/Enders-Blender/README.md

 	- Increments a counter when you reach the trigger with a specific value, which then sets a flag
 - Flag Killbox

+## 1.1.20 changelog:
+- Fixed crash for collabutils2 journal after its update
+	- This is kind of a rushy fix (im not free right now, and won't be for a while), for some lobbies like totem collab, the map list might be empty. might fix that down the road. or maybe not, it might require mod hook crimes that i should not touch

 ## 1.1.19 changelog:
 - Fixed crash when entering a map without blender and then entering with it later on, due to rta timer.
 I think.